Frank Ocean

-Early life
+Early life and education

-Ocean was born on October 28, 1987, in Long Beach, California.
-His father is Calvin Edward Cooksey and was a singer and keyboardist, and his mother is Katonya Breaux Riley who later worked as a residential contractor.
-He was raised by his mother after his parents divorced when he was six years old.
-He also has a younger brother named Ryan Breaux who died in a car accident in 2020.
-When he was five years old, he and his family relocated to the New Orleans area.
-He was raised Christian, including a brief time as a practicing Catholic.
+Ocean was born Christopher Edwin Breaux on October 28, 1987, in Long Beach, California, to Calvin Cooksey, a singer and keyboardist, and Katonya Breaux Riley, an entrepreneur.
+His parents divorced when he was six years old, and he was raised by his mother.
+At age five, his family moved to New Orleans, Louisiana.
+Ocean was raised Christian and spent a brief period as a practicing Catholic.

-Ocean's grandfather Lionel McGruder Jr. was a father figure for Ocean after his father left the family.
-Lionel was a recovering drug addict and later served as a mentor at AA and NA meetings.
-He would take Ocean to these meetings, which was the inspiration behind Ocean's song “Crack Rock” from Channel Orange.
+Ocean's maternal grandfather Lionel McGruder Jr. was a father figure for Ocean after his father left the family.
+Lionel was a recovering drug addict and later served as a mentor at Alcoholics Anonymous and Narcotics Anonymous meetings.
+He would take Ocean to these meetings, which was the inspiration behind Ocean's song "Crack Rock" from Channel Orange.
 He also gave him the nickname Lonny, which Frank Ocean still uses today.
-He died in 2010 and Frank Ocean dedicated a song to him called “There Will Be Tears” on his mixtape Nostalgia, Ultra.
-He also mentioned him on his song “Lens” on his album Blonde.
+He died in 2010 and Frank Ocean dedicated a song to him called "There Will Be Tears" on his mixtape Nostalgia, Ultra.
+He also mentioned him on his 2017 single "Lens".

 After graduating from John Ehret High School in Marrero, Louisiana in 2005, Ocean enrolled in the University of New Orleans to study English.
 However, Hurricane Katrina struck New Orleans in August 2005, destroying his home and personal recording facility and forcing him to transfer to the University of Louisiana at Lafayette.
 He stayed there for a brief time before dropping out to focus on his music career.